Kalpa-Ranjan/rust_guessing_game/README.md

 `let random_fruit = guess_list[index];`

-*Random fruit will be selected from guess_list based upon random number saved in index*
+*Random fruit will be selected from guess_list based upon random number generated and saved in index*

 > Take input from user, compare with random_fruit.